Liyan06/Liyan06.github.io/index.md

 title: "Liyan Tang"
 ---

 My name is Liyan Tang (唐立言 in Chinese).
-I'm a third-year Ph.D. student in the [AI Health lab](https://aihealth.ischool.utexas.edu) and [TAUR Lab](https://taur.cs.utexas.edu) (Text Analysis, Understanding, and Reasoning) at [UT Austin](https://www.utexas.edu/).
-I have been working with [Ying Ding](https://yingding.ischool.utexas.edu), [Greg Durrett](https://www.cs.utexas.edu/~gdurrett/), [Yifan Peng](https://pengyifan.com) and [Justin F. Rousseau](https://dellmed.utexas.edu/directory/justin-rousseau) (alphabetical order).
-My research focuses on text generation and evaluation, as well as their applications in the clinical domain.
+I'm an upcoming fourth-year Ph.D. student in Computer Science from the [TAUR Lab](https://taur.cs.utexas.edu) (Text Analysis, Understanding, and Reasoning) at [UT Austin](https://www.utexas.edu/) advised by [Greg Durrett](https://www.cs.utexas.edu/~gdurrett/).
+I have been fortunate to work with [Ying Ding](https://yingding.ischool.utexas.edu) from UT iSchool, [Yifan Peng](https://pengyifan.com) from Weill Cornell Medicine and [Justin F. Rousseau](https://dellmed.utexas.edu/directory/justin-rousseau) from UT Southwestern Medical Center (alphabetical order).
+My research focuses on text generation and evaluation (especially on hallucination evaluation), as well as their applications in the clinical domain.

 ---